Historical reminder on the regime of employee inventions

-Here, we are right in the heart of the contract of employment: the prescription to invent is made directly by the employer to one of his employees.
+Here, we are right in the heart of the employment contract: the prescription to invent is made directly by the employer to one of his employees.

-In this situation, the title right belongs to the employer (L611-7 CPIpoint 1).
+In this situation, the right to title belongs to employer (L611-7 CPIpoint 1).

 This right is automatically assigned to the employer, by law, without any action on his part.